101 Things to do in Bournemouth – Avon Beach

 Parking

 Avon Beach Car Park has level access straight onto the prom/beach.
-However, in summer, your chances of getting a spot here are remote.
-Car parking costs are seasonal, costing from £1.90 to £2.10 for an hour.
-Parking fees can be found here.
+However, with only 83 spaces, your chances of getting a spot here during the summer are remote.
+Car parking costs are seasonal, costing from £2.30 to £2.50 for an hour.
+Further details can be found here.

 Avon Beach from Avon Run Road